Was anything positive for Allbirds Inc. (BIRD) stock last session?

-In Tuesday’s session, Allbirds Inc. (NASDAQ:BIRD) marked $2.75 per share, up from $2.69 in the previous session.
-While Allbirds Inc. has overperformed by 2.23%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, BIRD fell by -76.66%, with highs and lows ranging from $12.90 to $2.14, whereas the simple moving average fell by -29.62% in the last 200 days.
+The share price of Allbirds Inc. (NASDAQ:BIRD) rose to $3.05 per share on Monday from $2.97.
+While Allbirds Inc. has overperformed by 2.69%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, BIRD fell by -73.36%, with highs and lows ranging from $12.45 to $2.14, whereas the simple moving average fell by -20.99% in the last 200 days.

 Top 5 Undervalued Stocks To Own In 2023